 Where is Mount Amos hike?

-Mount Amos is located in Freycinet National Park, on the east coast of Tasmania.
+Mount Amos is located in Freycinet National Park, one of the most visited places on the east coast of Tasmania.
 The Mount Amos hike starts from the same car park as the famous walk to the Wineglass Bay lookout.
 It takes around 2.5 hours to drive there from Hobart.

 Did you like this article about Mount Amos hike?
 Add it to your Pinterest board: